Trent Tucker Rule: NBA

+Other organizations

+When the WNBA was established in 1997, the Trent Tucker rule was adopted.

+In 2004, FIBA adopted a rule where the system would be mandatory in international competitions.
 In 2010, FIBA instituted Article 16.2.5 to officially institute the Trent Tucker Rule in international basketball.

 Another example of this rule being invoked occurred at the end of a game between the University of South Florida and Florida Gulf Coast University on December 17, 2013, when FGCU appeared to tie the game at 68 on a Chase Fieler shot off a full-court inbounds pass with 0.3 seconds remaining in double overtime.
 Replays showed that Fieler got the shot off before the 0.3 expired, but the equivalent NCAA rule (Rule 5, Section 18, Article 1) was invoked to waive the Fieler basket, giving USF the win.
 However, under the FIBA and NBA interpretation, the restrictions only apply to 0.2 or 0.1, as the ball was put in play at 0.3.